nocentino/ModernStoragePlatformsForSqlServer/ModernStoragePlatformsForSqlServer/1-StorageFundamentalsForDBAs.md

 In this lab you will start a database workload.

 In the demos folder, run the script workload.cmd.
 This will launch a read and write workload against the database.
 Leave this workload running for the next activity.

+- Open SQL Server Management Studio
+- Log in with Windows Authentication
+- Click New Query in the toolbar
+- Paste this code into the window

+    ```
+    USE TPCC100

+    WHILE 1 = 1
+    SELECT * FROM customer
+    ```

+- Leave this query running

 ## 1.4 - View metrics in the FlashArray Web Interface, Perfmon and SQL Server